biggamesmallworld/self-checkout/Readme.md

 ![alt text](https://github.com/biggamesmallworld/self-checkout/blob/main/qrcodes/qr3.png?raw=true)

 The payment component unfortunately won't work unless you have an endpoint that returns a client secret while creating a payment intent, but all else should work after running npm i and npm start.

+For the demo I will use a local endpoint to handle the stripe payment intent.